dyt811/deeplabv3plus-keras/design_diary.md

  2019-09-10T215137EST
  Had a really good discussion at the meetup meetings and these highlighted the further area actions that I need to explore more.

+ 2019-09-20T013853EST
+ Apparently, DeepLabV3+ have undifferentiable layers and hence results in F1 score type score cannot be calculated for some reason.
+Super weird.

+ MAE and SSIM straight all does not produce enough class balance and lead to strictly BLACK images due to class imbalance.
+Something needs to change.

+2019-09-21T213258EST
+Substantially improved the logging and workflow routines include model parameters documentation generation at run time.